 Multiple aggregation approaches are recently proposed to handle the particular characteristics of sequential labeling tasks, where tokens in the sentence have complex dependencies \cite{rodrigues2014sequence, simpson-gurevych-2019-bayesian, nguyen2017aggregating}.
 In these works, probabilistic models are adapted to model the workers' labeling behavior and the dependencies between adjacent tokens.
-However, there are some drawbacks of the probabilistic models.
+However, there are some drawbacks to the probabilistic models.
 First, they have solid statistical assumptions when modeling the sequence annotations, limiting the flexibility of the models.
 Second, these models need to infer complex parameters, making it hard to interpret the relations between workers' quality and token's true labels.
 Third, these aggregation methods cannot fully unleash the power of state-of-the-art machine learning in sequential labeling tasks.
 Recently, an optimization approach has been proposed to aggregate sequence labels with complex dependencies \cite{sabetpour2020optsla}; however, the proposed model handles dependencies between tokens by a unidirectional function, limiting the benefits of incorporating consistency function into the framework.

 To address these challenges, we propose an optimization framework to improve aggregation performance.
 For a token, its label is more likely to be correct if provided by reliable workers, agreed by a highly accurate deep learning model, and coherent with the labels around it.
-Building upon these observations, the proposed method contains three modules: aggregation module, prediction module, and consistency module.
-The overall goal is to find the true sequence of labels for each sentence to jointly minimize the deviants from all three modules.
+Building upon these observations, the proposed method contains three modules: the aggregation, prediction, and consistency modules.
+The overall goal is to find the true sequence of labels for each sentence to minimize the deviants from all three modules jointly.